Ukulele vs. Guitar: Which Instrument is Best for Your Child?

 While a ukulele and guitar may sound very similar in concept (even when you look at them), you will soon know that there is more than meets the eye once you start learning and playing each instrument.
 Therefore, even though both instruments can be great for beginners, there are some key differences that both parents and child should know about.

-In this guide, we will explore the key differences between these two instruments.
+In this guide, we will explore the key differences between ukulele vs. guitar.
 As you read through the points you should be able to make an informed decision about which instrument is best suited for your child’s musical journey.

 Ukulele: The Tiny Wonder